List of Biometric Security Methods for Cryptocurrencies

-The most known methods used to authenticate users when logging into web and other digital applications and platforms, including cryptocurrency and crypto wallets, is passwords, PINs and digital dot patterns.
+The most known methods used to authenticate users when logging into web and other digital applications and platforms, including cryptocurrency and crypto wallets, are passwords, PINs and digital dot patterns.
 But researchers agree that biometric authentication achieves a higher level of security.

 Biometric authentication is where the user needs to physically authenticate transactions or entry into a platform by using their facial, iris, finger or thumb patterns that are considered unique to each human being and thus cannot or are hard to be replicated.
-Its future looks really bright especially because security is in huge demand for electronic communications especially cryptocurrencies and money exchange platforms where money is involved.
+Its future looks really bright especially because security is in huge demand for electronic communications especially cryptocurrencies and money exchange platforms where the money is involved.

 A biometric system scans the finger, face, iris, veins and then stores biometric data is in a database.
-Traditionally, this data is stored in a centralized database, which can easily be accessed by many people within short time and if these people have malicious intentions, they could steal the data and gain access to people's digital platforms and steal coins.
-It could also compromise privacy of users.
+Traditionally, this data is stored in a centralized database, which can easily be accessed by many people within a short time and if these people have malicious intentions, they could steal the data and gain access to people's digital platforms and steal coins.
+It could also compromise the privacy of users.
 Thus centralized database data is not so fit for cryptocurrencies.

 The most modern shift that suits cryptocurrencies is the storage of this data in a decentralized way, which makes it hard to be accessed by malicious third parties.
-Some companies in the world of cryptocurrencie are already using biometric identification and authentication methods with decentralized databases as we shall see.
+Some companies in the world of cryptocurrencies are already using biometric identification and authentication methods with decentralized databases as we shall see.

 Biometric authentication systems seem to have a bright future.
-Although no cryptocurrency is using lip patterns, palm patterns and heart rate analysis as methods of authentication, we have working inventions in the areas of iris scanning, several in facial scanning and several others in finger scanning.
+Although no cryptocurrency is using lip patterns, palm patterns, and heart rate analysis as methods of authentication, we have working inventions in the areas of iris scanning, several in facial scanning and several others in finger scanning.

 Types of biometric security methods